Laxminarayen/Inceptez-batch-25-Classwork/README.md

 This class builds on your basic Pandas knowledge to cover **intermediate data transformation and wrangling techniques**.

-## 📅 Session 12: Pandas Intermediate
+## 📅 Session 12: Descriptive Statistics (Part 1) with Pandas
 📆 Date: 09th August 2025
-# Inceptez Batch-25 Classwork

-Welcome to the **Inceptez Batch-25 Classwork Repository**!
-This repository includes all the class notes, code examples, and practice files used throughout our Data Science & Machine Learning course at Inceptez Technologies.

----

-## 📅 Session 12: Descriptive Statistics with Pandas
-📆 Date: 4th August 2025

 This session introduced **Descriptive Statistics** using Python and Pandas.
-We focused on summarizing and understanding datasets through statistical measures rather than just raw data.
+We focused on summarising and understanding datasets through statistical measures rather than just raw data.

 ### ✅ Topics Covered:
 - 📊 **Measures of Central Tendency**